-My name is Francesca Morbidelli, I live in Florence.
-I’m a beer writer, taster, teacher and a beer judge.
+My name is Francesca Morbidelli, I live in Firenze, Italy.
+I’m a beer writer, taster, educator and a beer judge.

 Over the past ten years, I have attended any tasting courses that were available (or possible) in Italy: MoBI, Unionbirrai, Slow Food, Fermento Birra and even at our Pinta Medicea when we had guest teachers.
 I attended the lessons of the best beer experts in Italy: Lorenzo “Kuaska” Dabove, Flavio Boero, Leonardo di Vincenzo, Agostino Arioli.